troglobit/troglobit.github.io/source/finit.markdown

 server and desktop installations.

-Finit is optimized for small embedded systems by heavily reducing the amount of context switches, forks, and calls needed to external tools.
+Finit is optimized for small embedded systems by heavily reducing the amount of context switches, forks, and calls to external tools.
 Services are *supervised and automatically restarted if they fail*.

-Finit can be extended with custom callbacks for all services, hooks into the boot process, or plugins to extend the functionality and adapt your boot process to fit your needs.
+Finit supports basic runlevels, basic process monitoring of daemons, can launch services on demand (built-in inetd support).
+It can be extended with custom callbacks for all services, hooks into the boot process, or plugins to extend the functionality and adapt your boot process to fit your needs.

 {% gist 10648685 %}